CUB: Benchmarking Context Utilisation Techniques for Language Models: CUB: A Context Utilisation Benchmark

 \section{CUB: A Context Utilisation Benchmark}

-Given a CMT, \textsc{CUB} is designed to test the technique across different datasets, models and metrics.
-To unify the tests, \textsc{CUB} also incorporates a pre-defined method for the hyperparameter search of the CMT.
+Given a CMT, \textsc{CUB} is designed to systematically test the technique across different datasets, models and metrics, providing rigorous evaluation.
+To ensure fair and meaningful comparisons, \textsc{CUB} incorporates a carefully designed pre-defined method for hyperparameter search, eliminating potential bias in method comparisons.